 This segment Foothill Road is posted 45 mph and classified as an urban minor arterial.
 It has 0 to 2-foot shoulders with an ADT of approximately 5,000.
 Its current LTS is 4, which is uncomfortable for most riders.
+The following alternatives were developed to address this deficiency:

 Install 6-foot bike lanes consistent with County standards.
+This alternative is consistent with STIP project number #19231 which involves widening Foothill Road from Hillcrest Road to McAndrews Road and the provision of 6-foot bicycle lanes on both sides of the roadway.
 Install a shared-use path along one side of the roadway (consistent with Draft Bicycle Network map).

-Table 51: Alternative Analysis for Foothill Road - Hillcrest Road to Medford City limits
+Table 54: Alternative Analysis for Foothill Road - Hillcrest Road to Medford City limits